strimzi/proposals/076-connector-offsets-support.md

 If the reset fails the operator will add a condition to the KafkaConnector resource called `ResetOffsets` to communicate the failure and remove the annotation.

-Strimzi will shortcut and automatically fail to do the reset if the KafkaConnector resource is not stopped.
+Strimzi will shortcut and automatically fail to do the reset if the KafkaConnector resource does not have it's `state` set as `stopped`.
 The user can update the KafkaConnector to stop the connector and reset the offsets at the same time.
 In that case the operator will first stop the connector, and once that API call returns, then it will make the call to reset the offsets.